yuchengstudio/cortex-M/cortex-M4/SAME54/25_NVMCTRL_Nonvolatile Memory Controller/NVMCTRL_write_fuse_example.md

 	/* Set address, command will be issued elsewhere */ NVMCTRL->ADDR.reg = NVMCTRL_USER;
 	/*注意用户页写入模式 */
+	/*1.NVMCTRL_CTRLB_CMD_WQW mean Write Quad Word - Writes a 128-bit word at the location addressed by the ADDR register. more detail opteration mode, please refer to NVMCTRL register*/
-	*((uint32_t *)NVMCTRL_USER) = samd51_new_fusebits[0];
+	/*2.this bit group should be written with the key value 0xA5 to enable the command written to CMD*/ *((uint32_t *)NVMCTRL_USER) = samd51_new_fusebits[0];
 	*(((uint32_t *)NVMCTRL_USER) + 1) = samd51_new_fusebits[1];
 	NVMCTRL->CTRLB.reg = NVMCTRL_CTRLB_CMD_WQW|NVMCTRL_CTRLB_CMDEX_KEY;